2020/2021

 Timeframe: January 1, 2021 to December 31, 2024

-• Developing new research questions about gaming and gambling in response to the issues that Indigenous youth identify as most important for them;
+• Developing and adapting existing academic research approaches to gaming and gambling in response to the issues that Indigenous youth identify as most important for them;

 • Changing the language through which academic researchers classify and talk about the behaviors and identities of Indigenous gamers;

-• Ethically curating diverse forms of knowledge gifted to non-Indigenous researchers.
+• Ethically curating diverse forms and media of knowledge gifted to by youth to academic researchers.

 Youth researchers from IndigeSpheres to Empowerment presented papers at the World Indigenous Peoples Conference on Education in October, 2022 as well as to the AGRI annual conference in March-April, 2023.
 They also produced a poster presentation for the AGRI conference.